React Fundamentals

 Because JSX is included in the React library, it wonât work if you donât have

-at the top of your file!
+import React from 'react'at the top of your file!

 Custom Components